-- Text, call, tweet and share and Bell will donate 5 cents to mental health programs across the country
+- For every text, call, tweet and share, Bell to donate 5 cents to mental health programs across the country

-Mental health is a focus of Bell Aliant's community program.
-Since 2011, Bell Aliant has given more than $1 million to support local programs that reduce stigma, and increase access to care, such as Dots NB; Laing House, NS; Health PEI and Eating Disorder Foundation of Newfoundland & Labrador.
+Bell Aliant's community program focuses on mental health.
+Since 2011, Bell Aliant has established 163 new mental health partnerships that help reduce stigma and increase access to care, such as Dots NB; Laing House, NS; Health PEI and Eating Disorder Foundation of Newfoundland & Labrador.

 About Bell Aliant